Essential Herbs To Boost Immunity, According To Ancient Practices

 Bonus: It's so versatile, you can work it into pretty much any meal.

 Elderberries are packed with quercetin, an antioxidant with antihistamine and anti-inflammatory effects.
-They've also exhibited "mild inhibitory effect" during early stages, and the potential ability to stop a virus from getting into a body and replicating, as well as boost immune response.
+They've also exhibited "mild inhibitory effect" during early stages2, and the potential ability to stop a virus from getting into a body and replicating, as well as boost immune response.

 According to traditional Chinese medicine practices, a teaspoon of elderberry syrup can combat flu symptoms and help people with sinus pains or chronic fatigue find relief.

 Ginger is a powerful antihistamine and decongestant that delivers a one-two punch against cold symptoms, and may have antimicrobial effects.
-Research has shown that ginger may prevent the growth of viruses (as well as bacteria and fungi).
+Research has shown that ginger may prevent the growth of viruses4 (as well as bacteria and fungi).

 Add it to stir-fried dishes or boil it to make a cup of ginger tea with some added lemon and honey for a healing hot drink.